Presbyterian Church (U.S.A.) Neighborhood Demographic Reports

 - Major cultural/ethnic

 You can also identify other Presbyterian Church (U.S.A.) congregations in your area, look at neighborhood demographics, and zoom in and out on a demographics map.
-For help with Demographics, see below or contact us at (800) 728-7228, x2040, or send us an email.
+For help with Demographic Reports, contact us at (800) 728-7228, x2040, or send us an email.

 You can search the Neighborhood Demographic Report application by entering either a zip code or a specific city and state.
 To search by zip code, just enter the five-digit zip code of your church’s local community.
 To use the city/state option, enter a city name and then select the state from the dropdown box.
 After you’ve entered the zip code or city/state option, click the “Search” button, or you can click on the map and use the zoom functions to zero in on your area of interest.